- CLC MANDATE

 - ACHIEVING OPTIMAL VALUE

 CLC’s acceptance of any contract or procurement of service shall be based on achieving optimal value.
 Price is not the sole determinant and is only one criterion in determining optimal value.
 In determining optimal value, CLC will take into consideration:

 - the price and terms of the offer; and

 - any other factors including the experience, quality of the product, quantity, service level, timely delivery, reputation and financial capacity of the supplier, references or any other defined criteria related to selecting a vendor.

 - POLICY APPLICATION

-The President & CEO and the operational Vice Presidents of CLC are accountable to the extent of their authorities and responsibilities to ensure that practices relating to contracting and procurement respect this policy, and that appropriate guidelines are followed by their staff in the conduct of CLC's business.
+The President & CEO and the operational/functional heads of CLC are accountable to the extent of their authorities and responsibilities to ensure that practices relating to contracting and procurement respect this policy, and that appropriate guidelines are followed by their staff in the conduct of CLC's business.

 Execution of contracts under this policy shall be in accordance with the corporation's Delegation of Authority limits in effect at the time.